-Annual Chris Corbett 5k remembers two Bristol Officers
+Annual Chris Corbett 5k remembers two Bristol officers

-The road race has been held annually because of Corbett’s love of running and to continue his support of Greater Waterbury Catholic Schools and their students.
+The road race has been held annually because of Corbett’s love of running and to continue his support of Greater Waterbury Catholic Schools and its students.

 RELATED: Honoring a hero: Bristol police officer inducted into National Law Enforcement Officer Hall of Fame